min2ha/ukwa-site/content/target/56940/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis' closing remarks at the end of the third round of EU exit negotiations in Brussels

 This statement follows the third round of negotiations for a new partnership with the EU, covering citizens' rights, the divorce bill and the Northern Ireland border..